X16Community/x16-docs/X16 Reference - Appendix A - Sound.md

 ### Octave
-* Synopsis: Explictly set the octave number for notes that follow
+* Synopsis: Explicitly set the octave number for notes that follow
 * Syntax: `O<0-7>`

 Example: